Residential intervention and enforcement policy

 Licences have standards and conditions attached to them, which must be complied with.
 We may prosecute breaches of licence conditions or issue notice of a financial penalty where there is sufficient evidence, and it is in the public interest to do so.

 The Council must consider various factors when processing a licence application.
-More details about mandatory HMO licensing can be found:
+More details about mandatory HMO licensing can be found at:

-Details of any scheme of selective licensing the Council administers are detailed:
+Details of any scheme of selective licensing the Council administers are detailed at:

 A rent repayment order is an order made by the First Tier Tribunal (Property Division) requiring a landlord to repay a specified amount of rent either to the tenant or the Council.